oroinc/documentation/commerce/frontstore_guide/shopping_lists/index.rst

 By default, only one shopping list is available for unregistered users:

 1. To add items to the list, click **Add to Shopping List** next to the product.

+    .. note:: You can also create a new shopping list when selecting multiple products using :ref:`mass action <frontstore-guide--shopping-lists-create--mass-action>` on the product listing page.

 2. To add more items to the existing list, or change the quantity of the items that are already in the list, click **Update Shopping List** next to the product.

     Alternatively, navigate to the shopping list itself by clicking **Shopping List** in the top right corner of the store page, and click *View Details*.